strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 ## testCruiseControlDuringBrokerScaleUpAndDown

-**Description:** Testing the behavior of Cruise Control during both scaling up and down of Kafka brokers using node pools.
+**Description:** Testing the behavior of Cruise Control during both scaling up and down of Kafka brokers using KafkaNodePools.

 **Steps:**